polyquantique/NeedALight/README.md

  * Several different examples included in notebooks.

 ### Momentum-Time Solutions
-Generates the Heisenberg Propagator for equations of the form given in [Journal of Physics: Photonics 2, 035001(2020)](https://iopscience.iop.org/article/10.1088/2515-7647/ab87fc/meta) when applied to a non-degenerate system.
+Generates the Heisenberg Propagator for equations of the form given in [Journal of Physics: Photonics 2, 035001 (2020)](https://iopscience.iop.org/article/10.1088/2515-7647/ab87fc/meta) when applied to a non-degenerate system.

  * Valid for all dispersions, including pump.
+ * Example included in notebook.

+### Magnus module
+Generates first and third order Magnus terms as given in [Phys.
+Rev. A 90, 063840 (2014)](https://doi.org/10.1103/PhysRevA.90.063840).

+* Works for Gaussian pump and either Sinc or Gaussian phase matching fucntion.
+* Relies on 'Cubature' package, other functions may not converge.
 * Example included in notebook.

 ## Installation